South Africa Wine, Cape Town, and Bush Safari

 Pricing

 International Airfare is not included.
-The fare for this itinerary is currently priced at under $1800 on Emirates Airlines.
+The fare for a Seattle/Cape Town R/T itinerary is expected to be priced at under $1800 for coach travel.
 Assistance is available for booking these flights.

 We depart our Stellenbosch Hotel in the morning for Cape Town, a distance of about 35 miles.
 En-route, we’ll take the cableway up to the top of Table Mountain.
 We’ll take about 90 minutes to wander/hike/walk and enjoy the views.
-There are two cafes on top to grab something to see you through to dinner.
+There are two cafés on top to grab a quick bite.

 We’ll be on the first ferry to Robben Island this morning for a tour of the museum and prison complex known primarily for its association with Nelson Mandela.
 After an introductory tour of the island, you’ll have a tour of the prison with either a former guard or prisoner as your guide of the complex.

 You’ll have free time to enjoy lunch and the waterfront area in the afternoon.
 In the early evening, we’ll journey to the seaside community of Camps Bay for a sunset seafood feast.
 Return to the hotel after dinner.
 Overnight Cape Town.
-(Radisson Red Hotel) (BD)
+(BD)

 Today is similar to the previous safari day.
 There are two game drives offered each day.
 You may choose to opt out of one or more.
 It’s almost a guarantee that the one time you stay back is the one where you get to see lions up close.
 I speak from experience on this.
 Overnight Ukhozi Lodge (BLD)